Meeting the standard of care is key, no matter the clinical setting

 Virtual care changes not only the modality of the patient encounter, but if contemporaneous documentation of the visit is not available, it can also impact communication with other providers involved in the patient’s care.
 Consequently, existing processes for managing follow-up care, making investigation requests, and documentation processes that are designed for in-person care may need to be assessed and modified for virtual clinical encounters.
 The requirements for documenting a clinical encounter in the patient’s medical record is the same whether the care is provided virtually or in person.

 Medical liability protection

 CMPA members are generally eligible for assistance with medico-legal matters arising out of virtual care provided in Canada and where the legal action or College complaint is initiated in Canada.
-When contemplating providing virtual care and either the patient or physician, or both, are outside of Canada, members should refer to the article “Practising telehealth”2 for more information about eligibility for CMPA assistance.
+When contemplating providing virtual care and either the patient or physician, or both, are outside of Canada, members should refer to the article “Providing virtual care (including telehealth)”2 for more information about eligibility for CMPA assistance.
 CMPA members may also contact the Association for individualized advice.

 The bottom line

 - Discuss with the patient and obtain consent for the proposed use of virtual care.